Luc Castaignos: OFI

 On 21 January 2021, Castaignos agreed a move to Greek club OFI.
 The move was confirmed on 25 January 2021, with the player signed a two–year contract, keeping him until 2023.
 Upon joining the club, he said: "I was surprised by the way I played with total football."

 Castaignos made his debut for OFI, coming on as an 82nd-minute substitute, in a 2–0 loss against AEK Athens on 31 January 2021.
 He then scored his first goal for the club, in a 2–1 loss against Volos two weeks later on 14 February 2021.
 However, Castaignos suffered a leg injury that saw him sidelined between four and six weeks.
 But he made his return from injury, coming on as a second-half substitute, in a 2–2 draw against Panetolikos in the last game of the season.
 At the end of the 2020–21 season, Castaignos made eight appearances and scoring once in all competitions.

 1. FC Magdeburg

 Castaignos joined 2.
 Bundesliga club 1.
 FC Magdeburg as a free agent in January 2023, after a trial.
+He left Magdeburg at the end of the 2023–24 season.